jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Mounting and Unmounting of disks

-   Once a disk is partitioned, and formated with a filesystem, it now needs to be mounted.
+   Once a disk is partitioned, and formatted with a filesystem, it now needs to be mounted.
 The concept of mounting came from the UNIX days of carrying a large reel of magnetic tape, and physically mounting it on a tape reader.
 You can see all the mount points currently attached to your system by typing ```/etc/mtab```.
 A filesystem needs to be mounted to a directory location.
-Techincally your root filesystem is mounted to the ```/``` partition.
+Technically your root filesystem is mounted to the ```/``` partition.

    In the previous examples we we have created partitions and filesystem, now let us mount them.
 The first step we need to do is provide a mount point.
 Traditionally that is done in the ```/mnt``` directory.
-You should create your mountpoints here.
+You should create your __mountpoints__ here.
 Let's type ```sudo mkdir -p /mnt/data-drive```.
-The name *data-drive* is an arbitrary name I have given my newly created mountpoint.
+The name *data-drive* is an arbitrary name I have given my newly created __mountpoint__.
 The ```-p``` flag will auto-create any subdirectory under ```/mnt``` that doesn't already exist.
 Why did I type ```sudo```?
 Who owns the ```/mnt``` directory?

    Once this directory is created, you can use the ```mount``` command like this: ```sudo mount -t ext4 /dev/sdb /mnt/data-drive```.
 The ```-t``` flag tells this mount that the filesystem is of type __ext4__ and the operating system needs to know so that it can interface correctly with the filesystem.
 Once this is done, the directory will still be owned by root, you probably need to change the ownership of the directory so that you own and can write to it.
 How would you do that based on last chapter?
 You could type ```sudo chown jeremy:jeremy /mnt/data-drive```, assuming your username is *jeremy*.